Combined Allergic Rhinitis and Asthma Syndrome

 The upper respiratory tract functions as a physical filter, resonator, heat exchanger and humidifier, so that inhaled air arrives into the bronchi at a temperature of approximately 37 degrees C and almost completely water saturated.
 Inhaled particles greater than 5-6 microns are retained in the nose.
 Failure of some upper airway function may result in an alteration to the homeostasis of the lower respiratory tract.
 Oral hyperventilation with cold air in patients with asthma decreases the forced expiratory volume and also increases nasal resistance.

 The development of either upper or lower airway symptoms can depend on the particular allergen to which the sensitized individual is exposed.
 Seasonal allergens, for example grass or tree pollens, can cause intermittent symptoms, e.g. intermittent/ seasonal allergic rhinoconjunctivitis, while allergens which are present year-round, such as animal danders and house dust mites, are more likely to cause persistent symptoms of rhinitis and/or asthma.
 In part this may be related to the size of the allergenic particles, since pollens are generally approximately 5 microns in size and are likely to be filtered out in the upper airway cavity.
 Mouth breathing, when nasal obstruction is present, excludes the upper airway filter, thus increasing the possibility of lower respiratory tract symptoms.
 House dust mites and pet allergens are smaller (approximately 1 micron) and readily penetrate into the lower airways.
+Nasal allergen exposure, in patients suffering from allergic rhinitis, may rapidly lead to a significant pulmonary allergic inflammation, even in subjects without a history of bronchial hyperactivity.
+Moreover, segmental bronchial challenge may induce nasal symptoms and inflammation in patients suffering from allergic rhinitis, as nasal challenge may induce a decline in respiratory functions.

 Inflammation of the nasal and bronchial mucosa plays a critical role in the pathogenesis of allergic asthma and rhinitis.
 Both upper and lower airways demonstrate a similar inflammatory cell mucosal infiltrate although differences exist in the extent of the inflammatory indices in allergic rhinitis and asthma.
 The immunopathologic response, chronic allergic inflammation, is similar in the upper and lower airways.
 It involves Th2 lymphocytes, mast cells, basophils, eosinophils, IgE, cytokines such as IL-4, IL-5, IL-13, RANTES and GM-CSF, chemical mediators of inflammation such as histamine and leukotrienes, and adhesion molecules.